Ontario wage hike could trigger 50,000 job losses: watchdog

-The province's financial watchdog says that Ontario's proposed minimum wage hike could result in more than 50,000 job losses.

-In a report released today, Financial Accountability Officer Stephen LeClair estimates that job losses will be concentrated among teens and young adults.
+While the increase will have a positive impact on the province's total labour market income — hiking it by 1.3 per cent — it will also result in the job losses over a number of years.

+"There's evidence to suggest these job losses could be larger given the magnitude and rapid pace of this increase," West said.

-In July, Premier Kathleen Wynne announced her government would increase Ontario's minimum wage to $15 an hour by Jan.
+In July, Premier Kathleen Wynne announced her government would increase the minimum wage to $15 an hour by Jan.
 1, 2019.

-The FAO report says that because of the dramatic nature of the minimum wage increase it will provide greater incentive for businesses to aggressively reduce costs.

-The report also says the new policy will increase the number of minimum wage workers in Ontario from just over 500,000 to 1.6 million in 2019.
+The increase would be phased-in gradually and would rise with inflation, as scheduled, from $11.40 currently to $11.60 in October, to $14 an hour on Jan.
+1, 2018 and $15 the following year.

+Labour Minister Kevin Flynn said that because of the province's strong economy the government can move forward with the minimum wage increase.
+He pointed to studies written in recent years by the Organisation for Economic Co-operation and Development, the Center for Economic and Policy Research and the Canadian Centre for Policy Alternatives that support the move.

+"We don't believe that anyone in Ontario who works full time should be struggling to pay their rent, put food on their tables or care for their families — especially when the provincial economy is doing so well," Flynn said in a statement.

-Groups representing both small and large businesses across Ontario have said the minimum wage increase would lead to layoffs.
+Groups representing both small and large businesses across Ontario have warned that the minimum wage increase would lead to layoffs.
+Karl Baldauf, spokesperson for the Keep Ontario Working Coalition, said the FAO report illustrates why the government should proceed with caution.

+"(The government) needs to conduct an independent economic analysis and they need to adjust their plan depending upon what that analysis proves to them," he said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.